 In general, if the Company has a net profit, items of income, gain, loss, deduction and credit will be allocated among the General Partner and the Unitholders in accordance with their respective percentage interests in the Company.
 At any time that distributions are made to the Common Units and not to the Subordinated Units, or that Incentive Distributions are made to the General Partner, gross income will be allocated to the recipients to the extent of such distributions.
-If the Company has a net loss, items of income, gain, loss, deduction and credit will generally be allocated first, to the General Partner and the Unitholders in accordance with their respective Percentage Interests to the extent of their positive capital accounts (as maintained under the Partnership Agreement) and, second, to the General Partner.

-As required by Section 704(c) of the Code and as permitted by Regulations thereunder, certain items of Company income, gain, loss and deduction will be allocated to account for the difference between the tax basis and fair market value of property contributed to the Company by the General Partner or its affiliates ("Contributed Property").
+If the Company has a net loss, items of income, gain, loss, deduction and credit will generally be allocated first, to the General Partner and the Unitholders in accordance with their respective Percentage Interests to the extent of their positive capital accounts (as maintained under the Partnership Agreement) and, second, to the General and fair market value of property contributed to the Company by the General Partner or its affiliates ("Contributed Property").
 The effect of these allocations to a Unitholder will be essentially the same as if the tax basis of the Contributed Property were equal to their fair market value at the time of contribution.
 In addition, certain items of recapture income will be allocated to the extent possible to the partner allocated the deduction or curative allocation giving rise to the treatment of such gain as recapture income in order to minimize the recognition of ordinary income by some Unitholders.
 Finally, although the Company does not expect that its operations will result in the creation of negative capital accounts, if negative capital accounts nevertheless result, items of Company income and gain will be allocated in an amount and manner sufficient to eliminate the negative balance as quickly as possible.